Guided Fly Fishing Trips on Hat Creek in Northern California.

 We would be happy to make suggestions for accommodations.
 From unimproved camping, to "glamping", and motels to B & B's there are options for just about every taste and budget.
 It you would like information please pick up the phone and call any time.

 Your Hat Creek fly fishing adventure awaits!
-Call Now (707)287-2939 for up to date fishing reportscurrent river conditions and information on experiencing enjoyable and memorable fly fishing for yourself.
+Call Now (707) 287-2939 for up to date fishing reportscurrent river conditions and information on experiencing enjoyable and memorable fly fishing for yourself.
 Dates fill up quickly for many of our offerings so don't delay.
-You may also email us at Info@offthehookflyfishing.com, or fill out our Online Trip Request Form.
+You may fill out our Online Trip Request Form.

 Booking a